+- The District shall comply with a request by a parent or eligible student to access education records within a reasonable period of time, not to exceed 45 days after receipt of a request. - b.
 The Board shall develop procedures for a parent/guardian/student to review and amend educational records.
-These procedures shall be delineated in board-approved regulations and shall be disseminated annually in accordance with law.
+These procedures shall include procedures to verify the identity of a requesting parent/eligible student.
+The regulations shall be delineated in board approved regulations and disseminated annually in accordance with law. shall be available upon request.